kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 A dynamic item’s density, along with its size, determines its "mass" when it participates in behaviors.
 Elasticity changes how much an item bounces in a collision - the default is 0.0.
 Resistance, when set, will reduce linear velocity until the item stops.
 Play around with these values and observe how the animation changes.

-Somewhere in your Playground code put this line after creating the UIDynamicAnimator:
+Add this line to the end of the playground:

 ```swift
 animator.setValue(true, forKey: "debugEnabled")
 ```

-This is new undocumented feature in iOS 9 to turn on a visual debugging mode.
+This is a new undocumented feature in iOS 9 to turn on a visual debugging mode.
 It was mentioned in the 2015 WWDC session *What's New in UIKit Dynamics and Visual Effects*.
 It was said this had to be done in the console using LLDB but you can also turn it on using the key-value coding method shown.
 Debug mode shows cool things like attachments, when collisions happen and visualizations of field effects.

-You'll notice each of the boxes, when animating, show a blue border around them.
-This border is visually describing the collision borders for those items.
-Remove `subView` from the list of items passed to the `UICollisionBehavior` init method to prove this.
-Make sure to put the subView back into the array before continuing.
+You'll notice the orange box, when animating, shows a blue border.
+This border is visually describing the collision borders for the item.

 Keep this debug turned on for the rest of this tutorial.